Periodontal Therapy – Bedford, TX

 Great Looking and Feeling Gums

 Do your gums ever bleed when you’re brushing or flossing?
 Gum disease affects around 80% of the US population at some point in their lives, making it the most prevalent disease in America.
 While it is completely preventable, gum disease can lead to serious health concerns if it’s left untreated.
-That’s why Dr. Maegan Elam and her team offers periodontal therapy in Bedford to keep your gums healthy and to prevent the effects of this disease.
+That’s why Dr. Maegan Elam and her team offer periodontal therapy in Bedford to keep your gums healthy and to prevent the effects of this disease.

 What is Gum Disease?